Sandokan (2025 TV series)

-Sandokan, also known as Sandokan: The Pirate Prince, is a 2025 Italian television series directed by Jan Maria Michelino and Nicola Abbatangelo, based upon the novels of Emilio Salgari featuring the pirate hero Sandokan.
-The series will air on Rai 1 from 1 December 2025 and will also be streamed on Disney+.
+Sandokan, also known as Sandokan: The Pirate Prince, is a 2025 Italian adventure television series developed by Alessandro Sermoneta, Davide Lentieri and Scott Rosenbaum, based upon the novels of Emilio Salgari, featuring the pirate prince Sandokan.
+The previous 1976 television adaptation became a classic in Italy.
+The first season aired on Rai 1 between 1 and 16 December 2025, and is also available for streaming on several streaming services around the world.